Foreign medical professionals to assist in local ‘Vax to School’ clinics, outreach

 The Vineyard Farm has been serving the 14605 zip code with vaccines, information and survival kits ever since May.
 Organizers go door-to-door with outreach and hosts vaccine clinics every Saturday.

-The reason behind their added commitment to provide COVID-19 treatment?
+The reason behind their added commitment to provide COVID treatment?
 For the betterment of others.

 “Our zip code 14605 was last in the state as far as vaccinations in April,” Sister Marsha Allen said.